derekeder/FusionTable-Map-Template/README.md

 ## Still can't figure it out or more detail needed?

+1. Check out some [previously answered questions on Stack Overflow](http://stackoverflow.com/search?q=%5Bgoogle-fusion-tables%5D+template+derek).
+Someone may already have a solution for you.
-If you're stuck and just need a little guidance, [email me](mailto:derek.eder+git@gmail.com).
-Please make sure to provide a link to your current project for easier troubleshooting.
-I try to respond within a week or so.
+1. If you're stuck and just need some guidance, [post your question to Stack Overflow](http://stackoverflow.com/questions/tagged/google-fusion-tables).
+I or someone from the community will do our best to answer your question.

-If your request is more involved and will require more of my time, [contact me](mailto:info@datamade.us) at [DataMade](http://datamade.us) and I can assist you at an hourly rate.
+1. If you would like to build a map that's a little more complicated or you need some help, [contact me](mailto:info@datamade.us) at [DataMade](http://datamade.us) and I can assist you at an hourly rate.

+## Bug fixes and pull requests

+Notice a bug or want to add a feature?
+[Open an issue](https://github.com/derekeder/FusionTable-Map-Template/issues) or submit a pull request like so:

+* Fork the project.
+* Make your feature addition or bug fix.
+* Commit and send me a pull request.

 ## Contributors

 * [Derek Eder](http://derekeder.com) - primary contributor
 * [Chris Keller](http://www.chrislkeller.com/) - [recenter map on resize](https://github.com/derekeder/FusionTable-Map-Template/pull/11)
 * [nb-ofs](https://github.com/nb-ofs) - [Windows 8 touch screen ability](https://github.com/derekeder/FusionTable-Map-Template/pull/14), [Google Maps Visual Refresh](https://github.com/derekeder/FusionTable-Map-Template/pull/18), [Noscript message](https://github.com/derekeder/FusionTable-Map-Template/pull/19)

-## Note on Patches/Pull Requests

-* Fork the project.
-* Make your feature addition or bug fix.
-* Commit and send me a pull request.

 ## Copyright